-Applications for an extension of time to complete the course must be made in writing to the Director of Studies or other relevant officer at least one term prior to the expiry of the student's prescribed maximum time to complete.
+Applications for an extension of time to complete the course must be made in writing to the Course Coordinator or other relevant officer at least one term prior to the expiry of the student's prescribed maximum time to complete.
 The application must include reasons for the student's inability to complete the qualification in the prescribed time period.
-The Director of Studies or relevant officer will provide a written response to the student within twenty working days outlining their decision and informing the student of their right to appeal the decision.
+The Course Coordinator or relevant officer will provide a written response to the student within twenty working days outlining their decision and informing the student of their right to appeal the decision.